nullx002/Solarized-Wikipedia/README.md

 # Solarized-Wikipedia
 Solarized Wikipedia Theme

+Currently I have created only Dark version, if you prefer light version you can use palette from ethanschoonover to create your light theme.
+Easiest way to do it is to replace #xxxxxx of dark theme with corresponding #xxxxxx of light theme in css file with find/replace function of your editor.

 ## Solarized Theme
 Solarized color palette was created by <a rel="author" href="http://ethanschoonover.com/solarized">Ethan Schoonover</a> in two modes - dark and light - basically for people/coders who use terminal like environment.
 It is available for various text editors and IDEs and some of them are now bundeled with them by default.